bealder/SDK-Android/DOCS.md

  ![File > New module... > Import .Jar or .Aar package](images/file-new-module.png)

- * choise new module :
+ * Choose new module :

  ![new module](images/new-module.png)

- * you can change the name of Bealder SDK :
+ * You can change the name of Bealder SDK :

  ![dir sdk](images/dir-sdk.png)

- * Finaly if you have imported correctly :
+ * Finally if you have imported correctly :

  ![project tree](images/project-tree.png)